Topgolf

-Topgolf International, Inc. is an American, multinational sports-entertainment company headquartered in Dallas, Texas, (having purchased the original Topgolf UK).
-It is known for its eponymous, golf-based driving range game; which includes electronically tracked golf balls and automatically scored drives.
+Topgolf International, Inc. is an American multinational sports-entertainment company headquartered in Dallas, Texas, (having purchased the original Topgolf UK).
+It is known for its eponymous, golf-based driving range game, which includes electronically tracked golf balls and automatically scored drives.
 The company has locations in the United States, United Kingdom, Australia, Germany, Mexico, Thailand, and the United Arab Emirates.
 Topgolf locations in Australia are run by a joint venture of Topgolf International (3.7%) and Village Roadshow Theme Parks.
 In Canada, a joint venture with Cineplex Entertainment was established to operate locations there, but was abandoned by Cineplex in 2020.

-Topgolf was founded in 2000 and remained independent until it was acquired by Callaway Golf in 2020, but the companies announced a planned split in 2024.
+Topgolf was founded in 2000 and remained independent until it was acquired by Callaway Golf in 2020.
+In 2024, Callaway announced an intent to undo the merger and spin off Topgolf as a second public company.
+In November 2025, Callaway sold a 60% majority stake to private equity funds led by Leonard Green & Partners.